eetann/notion-tweaks/README.md

 ### Narrow the page margins
 This feature makes the page margin narrower **when page width is less than 850px**.
+This is useful for displaying windows side-by-side or in the Vivaldi web panel.

 ![Narrow the page margins](./imgs/narrow-page-margin-page.jpg)